apollographql/apollo-tooling/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Rebase your changes on master so that they can be merged easily
 - [ ] Make sure all tests and linter rules pass

-\*Make sure changelog entries note which project has been affected.
-See older entries for examples on how what this looks like.
+\*Make sure changelog entries note which project(s) has been affected.
+See older entries for examples on what this looks like.